Xavier/Tulane 3 + 2 Engineering Program

 • ENGP: As part of the ENGP program, students also have the option of specializing by earning a certificate in Mechanical, Electrical, Materials, or Computational Engineering.

-Students interested in obtaining a BS in Chemistry from Xavier and a BSE in Chemical (and Biomolecular) Engineering from Tulane can do so via the 3+2 program.
+Students interested in obtaining a BS in Chemistry from Xavier and a BSE in Chemical (and Biomolecular) Engineering from Tulane OR a BS in Biology or Physics and a BSE in Biomedical Engineering OR a BS in Physics and a BSE in Engineering Physics can do so via the 3+2 program.
 This program is designed to give a solid academic background to people who are interested in becoming engineers.
 At Xavier, students are provided with the counseling, academic, and other support services that will maximize their opportunity for completion of the first three years of the program.

-Students take three years of basic science, mathematics, engineering, and liberal arts courses at Xavier.
+For the "3" part of the 3 + 2 program, students take three years of basic science, mathematics, engineering, and liberal arts courses at Xavier.
 During this time, students also can take classes at Tulane through the consortium program.
-When the three-year program at Xavier is completed successfully, students transfer to Tulane to complete training in chemical and biomolecular engineering (CBE).
-At Tulane, students will work with an advisor in CBE, a Newcomb Tulane College advisor, and other support services to ensure their success in the program.
+When the three-year program at Xavier is completed successfully, students transfer to Tulane to complete the "+2" part of the program with their training in one of the three engineering programs.
+At Tulane, students will work with an advisor in their major department, a Newcomb Tulane College advisor, and other support services to ensure their success in the program.
 It is expected that students will, with normal course loads, be able to complete their undergraduate training in both universities by the end of the 5th year.

 Administratively, students should adhere to the following timeline: